 Do you have a ton of leftover breastmilk in the freezer?
 Or maybe milk that is high lipase or expired?
 Don’t throw it out!
 Checkout this quick and easy breastmilk lotion recipe below to put all your ‘liquid gold’ to good use.

 When my daughter was born, I wanted to make sure that I had plenty of extra milk in the freezer so I would pump extra and try to save back a few ounces every day.
 It worked out great!
-Then at 4 months old, she decided that bottles and pacifiers were the devil. 😉
+Then at 4 months old, she decided that bottles and pacifiers were not for her. 🙂

 SO, we exclusively breastfed after that and soon I found myself with a lot of extra milk in the freezer that I wasn’t sure what to do with.

-I donated some, gave my kids milk baths, made popsicles for when she was teething, and I even started making lotion out of it!
+I donated some, gave my kids oatmeal milk baths for diaper rash relief, made popsicles for when she was teething, and I even started making lotion out of it!
 Turns out it has a lot of amazing benefits that regular lotion just can’t beat, goes on smooth like butter, and is completely natural for your baby’s sensitive skin.
+I love this recipe so much that I even made two versions!
+The one below includes beeswax, which will naturally protect the skin’s moisture barrier.
+HOWEVER, if you don’t have beeswax on hand- I created a recipe without beeswax that you can check out here.
+It has a softer texture, and we love that recipe just as much!

 So you may ask: